7 Days in Rome Italy - How to spend the perfect week

 bronze she-wolf inside Capitoline museums7 Days in Rome Italy, Day 5.
 Inside the Capitoline Museums, you will find treasures like this bronze she-wolf, the symbol of Rome.

-campidoglio - designed by michelangeloSeeing the Campidoglio is a special part of your visit to the Capitoline Museums.
+campidoglio - designed by michelangeloSeeing Campidoglio is a special part of your visit to the Capitoline Museums.
 This whole piazza and pavement was designed by Michelangelo.

 Michelangelo designed this piazza and its beautiful pavement.

-On the Campidoglio you can see the bronze statue of Marcus Aurelius – but this is a copy.
+On Campidoglio you can see the bronze statue of Marcus Aurelius – but this is a copy.

-The original is inside the Capitoline museums.
+The original is inside the Capitoline Museums.

 Likewise you can see a Lupa – the she-wolf who is the symbol of Rome.